szczurek-lab/ST-Assign/README.md

 Important: the order of genes in `C_gs.csv` and `C_gs.csv` should match the order of genes in `matB.csv`; the order of spots in the file  `C_gs.csv` should match the order in  `matB.csv` file.

-For details, see the Manual in this repository.
+For details, see the `Expected input and output` file in this repository.

 ### ST-Assing output